 Originally a volunteer service user in Trust research projects and a volunteer peer support worker due to personal mental health issues – upon finishing treatment I became a community support worker for the Trust and a patient research ambassador.
 My current role bridges the gap between service users and staff, and helps shape research as an on-going commitment.

 Dr Simon Thacker

 Consultant Psychiatrist with special interest in Later Life for 22 years.
 Currently combines research work with Liaison Psychiatry at the general hospital and medical management.

 A librarian in the NHS for over 20 years.
 My role is to ensure access to the best available resources in support of evidence-based healthcare, research, education, training and strategic decision making.
 I am passionate about making sure the services we provide have an impact on patient care.

-When I was at college, I did work experience in a library.
-I was going to study Health and Social Care at college and when looking for apprenticeships my mum found this apprenticeship at Derbyshire Healthcare NHS Foundation Trust Library.
+When I was at college, I did work experience in a library and subsequently gained an apprenticeship at Derbyshire Healthcare NHS Foundation Trust Library.

 View our latest tweets below or follow us @DHCFTResearch

 Learn about our services for people with a learning disability